machine-perception-robotics-group/ABN_CelebA_PyTorch/README.md

 ![examples](./figure/att_type_pos.jpg)

-### Change Log
+### 1.1.
+Change Log
-* 09 Jun 2019: (different repository) The first release of Multitask ABN implemented by Chainer.
-You can find [here](https://github.com/machine-perception-robotics-group/ABN_CelebA).
+* 09 Jun 2019: The first release of Multitask ABN implemented by Chainer.
+You can find [here (different repository)](https://github.com/machine-perception-robotics-group/ABN_CelebA).
-* 11 Dec 2020: (this repository) Implement MultitaskABN with PyTorch.
+* 11 Dec 2020: Implement MultitaskABN with PyTorch.
 We also improve the network architecture from the original Chainer implementation to achieve better results.
 You can find at [tag:v0.1](https://github.com/machine-perception-robotics-group/MultitaskABN/tree/v0.1).
-* xx Jul 2022: (this repository) Updated PyTorch implementation for newer PyTorch version (torch 1.11.0).
+* 15 Jul 2022: Updated PyTorch implementation for PyTorch 1.11.0.
+We reproduce [the original implementation](https://github.com/machine-perception-robotics-group/ABN_CelebA) by PyTorch.
+You can find at [tag:v1.0](https://github.com/machine-perception-robotics-group/ABN_CelebA_PyTorch/tree/v1.0).
+* xx May 2023: Updated PyTorch implementation for PyTorch 2.1.0.
+We modify network structure (output shape of perception branch for using BCELossWithLogits).
+And, we added Weighted Focal Loss [1].

-### Citation
+### 1.2.
+Citation
 If you find this repository is useful, please cite the following reference.

 ```bibtex